gregory-ledenev/My-Portfolio/README.md

 The library supports the following approaches for creating of class extensions:

-- **Static Class Extensions**: define and implement extensions as usual Java classes and then utilize the Java Class Extension library to find matching extensions.
+- **Static Class Extensions**: define and implement extensions as usual Java classes and then use the Java Class Extension library to find matching extensions.
 - **Dynamic Class Extensions**: utilize the Java Class Extension library to define extensions by composing them as sets of lambda operations and let the library create extensions dynamically on the fly.

 Both approaches leverage the ClassExtension interface, which facilitates querying for an extension based on an object's extension interface.
 Once obtained, these extensions unlock additional functionality with remarkable ease.

 Available at GitHub: https://github.com/gregory-ledenev/java-class-extension